ReliaQualAssociates/ramstk/README.md

 $ ramstk
 ```

-This is a good option if you need to file an issue as the output should be included in your report.
+This is a good option if you need to file an issue as the output should be
+ included in your report.

-RAMSTK installs a *.desktop file and can be found where ever applications in the category Math or Science are listed.
+RAMSTK installs a *.desktop file and can be found where ever applications in
+ the category Math or Science are listed.

 ## Documentation

-Documentation for RAMSTK can be found [here](https://reliaqualassociates.github.io/ramstk/).
-It's also available at [Read the Docs](https://ramstk.readthedocs.io/en/latest)

-You should check it out!
+Documentation for RAMSTK can be found at [Read the Docs](https://ramstk.readthedocs.io/en/latest) You should check it out!

 ## 💬 Contributing